nelsonrm2/Word-Games/README.md

 ## Caesar

-An encoder/decoder pair of a Caesar cipher\
+An encoder/decoder pair that implements a Caesar cipher\
 Reads from a plaintext file and shifts the letters to scramble the message\
 The distance that the letters are shifted is randomly generated